Brent falls below $116 after two-day surge; Syria conflict eyed

 | SINGAPORE

-SINGAPORE Brent crude slipped below $116 a barrel on Thursday, taking a breather after its strongest 2-day gain since January 2012 over fears of oil-supply disruptions in the Middle East as western nations prepared to intervene in Syria.
+SINGAPORE Brent crude slipped below $116 a barrel on Thursday, taking a breather after clocking its strongest 2-day gain since January 2012 over fears of oil-supply disruptions in the Middle East as western nations prepared to get involved in the Syrian conflict.

-Brent crude for October delivery was down 88 cents at $115.73 by 0505 GMT, after rising more than 5 percent in the previous two sessions.
+Brent crude for October delivery was at $115.87, down 74 cents by 0313 GMT, after rising more than 5 percent in the last two sessions.

-"The market is overdone to the upside," said Tony Nunan, a risk manager at Mitsubishi Corp, adding that more sell-offs could occur if any strike on Syria was brief.
+"The market is overdone to the upside," Tony Nunan, a risk manager at Mitsubishi Corp, said, adding that more sell-offs could occur if the strike is going to be brief.

 Obama said on Wednesday that a "tailored, limited" strike, not a protracted engagement like the unpopular Iraq war, could be enough to send a strong message that the use of chemical weapons cannot be tolerated.